 The deficit/surplus is the difference between the level of government purchases and the level of receipts.
 There is a particular level of economic activity such that the budget is exactly in balance.
 In our example, this level of GDP is 2,000.
 The deficit is zero when income is 2,000 because that is the point at which government purchases equal tax revenues.
 For levels of income in excess of this level of GDP, the government budget is in surplus.
-In Figure 29.7 "Deficit/Surplus and GDP", we see that the budget deficit/surplus line crosses the horizontal axis when GDP is 2,000.
+In Figure 14.7 "Deficit/Surplus and GDP", we see that the budget deficit/surplus line crosses the horizontal axis when GDP is 2,000.

-Increases in government purchases or reductions in the tax rate are examples of

-- expansionary fiscal policy.
-Decreases in government purchases or increases in the tax rate are called contractionary fiscal policy.
-Expansionary fiscal policy purchases or reductions in tax increases the deficit for a given level of real GDP.
-An increase in government spending shifts the deficit line upward, as shown in Figure 29.8 "Expansionary Fiscal Policy".
-With a decrease in the tax rate, by contrast, the intercept stays the - 15.
+- Increases in government purchases or reductions in the tax rate are examples of expansionary fiscal policy14.
+Decreases in government purchases or increases in the tax rate are called contractionary fiscal policy15.
+Expansionary fiscal policy increases the deficit for a given level of real GDP.
+An increase in government spending shifts the deficit line upward, as shown in Figure 14.8 "Expansionary Fiscal Policy".
+With a decrease in the tax rate, by contrast, the intercept stays the - 14.
+Increases in government purchases or reductions in tax rates. - 15.
 Decreases in government purchases or increases in tax rates.